Jean Segura Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in the league.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.

-- The Orioles have the 15th-ranked team ERA across all league pitching staffs (4.13).
+- The Orioles have a 4.14 team ERA that ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs allowed (108 total, 1.2 per game).
+- Orioles pitchers combine to surrender 108 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- In his most recent appearance on Sunday, the right-hander tossed seven innings against the Minnesota Twins, giving up two earned runs while surrendering three hits.
+- In his most recent time out on Thursday, July 6, the righty threw six scoreless innings against the New York Yankees while surrendering three hits.

+- The 26-year-old has an ERA of 3.32, with 8.5 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.